Research Scholarship in Derivative Instruments

 - Duly completed registration form

-- Letter of motivation (one page maximum)
+- Cover letter / Letter of motivation (one pager)

 - Curriculum vitae

-- Official transcript of your entire university career
+- Official transcript of entire university career

 - Proof of full-time enrollment in a PhD program